 Inter-Set Rest Periods

-When training for fat loss, the idea is to keep intensity high throughout the workout to maximise the number of calories burned.
+When training for fat loss, the idea is to keep the intensity high throughout the workout to maximise the number of calories burned.
 This means keeping rest periods short, usually between 45-60 seconds.

 If strength is your goal then you should be increasing rest periods to between 3 and 5 minutes.